 "Yeah, but that's okay, I needed to get up anyway."

-"I was headed to the chow hall for lunch, do you want to come?"
+"I was headed over to the chow hall for lunch, do you want to come?"

 "Okay, give me a minute to change my clothes," she said.